Up Next at Theatre Novi Most

 Sickle ultimately celebrates a will to survive history and transcend attempts at genocide.

-Directed by Theatre Novi Most co-founders Lisa Channer and Vladimir Rovinsky, with dramaturgy by Wendy Weckwerth, technical direction by Zeb Hults, set design by Sarah Bahr, property design by Ursula Bowden, costume design by Andrea Gross, lighting design by Rob Perry, sound design by Dan Dukich, projection design by Davey Steinman, and musical direction by Johanna Gorman Baer.
-The production features live Ukrainian music from Olga Frayman and Johanna Gorman Baer.
+Directed by Theatre Novi Most co-founders Lisa Channer and Vladimir Rovinsky, with stage management by Cameron Fleck*, by dramaturgy by Wendy Weckwerth, technical direction by Zeb Hults, set design by Sarah Bahr, property design by Ursula Bowden, costume design by Andrea M Gross, costume design assist by Lily Turner, lighting design by Rob Perry, sound design by Dan Dukich, projection design by Davey T. Steinman, violence choreography by Annie Enneking, musical direction by Johanna Gorman Baer, Ukrainian Translation by Antonina Yashchuk, and marketing/promotion by Em Adam Rosenberg.

 About the playwright